ISR Aircraft - Definition, Function, and Technologies

 Types of ISR Operations

-For our purposes, let’s focus on aerial ISR operations.
-It makes sense to operate ISR gathering from the air; the higher, the better.
-Higher altitude equals improved visibility and more area covered.
-And as technology improves, ISR missions can be conducted with much faster aircraft.
-The standard bearer until recently was turboprop-driven aircraft that was forced to operate in the sub-30,000’ altitude range.
+The standard bearer until recently was turboprop-driven aircraft that were forced to operate in the sub-30,000’ altitude range.
 Switching to jets has broadly increased the altitude (up to FL510 in some cases, but all operate over FL410) and the speed.
-Modern ISR jets, like Leidos’ ARTEMIS, replace the legacy turboprop aircraft fleet in the Army’s inventory.
+Modern ISR jets, like Leidos’ ARTEMIS, replaced the legacy turboprop aircraft fleet in the Army’s inventory.

-Why Is ISR Important?
+Why is ISR Important?

 So, what makes ISR so important in the first place?

-Gathering reliable intelligence is one of if not the single, most important factor in military mission planning.
+Gathering reliable intelligence is one of if not the single, most important factor in military mission planning

 ISR is used on every single level of the battlefield.
 It starts with the patrol teams talking to the locals about what’s happening.
 Is the Taliban in the area?
 Are they threatening you?
 This is the simplest form of ISR gathering and is called Human Intelligence, or HUMINT.
 Signals Intelligence (SIGINT), Imagery Intelligence (IMINT), and other technical types of intelligence gathering get more attention.
 Still, HUMINT is absolutely critical to get a feel for what is happening to the boots on the ground.